© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Worcester city centre is a scheduled monument protected by Historic England under reference 1005277.
 View the official record →

-Worcester city centre is a complex urban monument encompassing the medieval and post-medieval development of the county town of Worcestershire.
+Worcester city centre is a complex historic urban area in Worcestershire that contains archaeological remains and structural evidence spanning from the Saxon period onwards.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005277.

 Worcester city centre is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005277.